dotnet/csharplang/proposals/extensions.md

 The attribute also encodes the tuple names, dynamic, native integer and nullability information for the type with extensions un-erased.
 For example: `void M(E<dynamic>)` with `C<(dynamic a, dynamic b)>` as the underlying type for `E<dynamic>` would be emitted as
-`void M([Attribute("E<object>"", Dynamic = ... }] [... existing attributes for dynamic and tuple names ... ] C<ValueTuple<object, object>>)`.
+`void M([ExtensionErasure("E<object>"", Dynamic = ... }] [... existing attributes for dynamic and tuple names ... ] C<ValueTuple<object, object>>)`.

+The attribute may not be applied in source.

+Note: when an extension type appears as a containing type, it should not be erased.
+For example: `E.Nested`.

 Note: the `typeof` serialization format does not support function pointers at the moment.
+This support is not planned as part of the extensions work.
 Tracked by https://github.com/dotnet/roslyn/issues/48765

-Note: A number of alternatives were considered in https://github.com/dotnet/csharplang/blob/main/meetings/working-groups/roles/extension-wg-2024-06-07.md

 ### Extension type members